k2bd/awstin/README.md

 item3 = table2[{"hashkey_name": "hashval", "sortkey_name": 123}]
 ```

+Tables can be scanned without worrying about pagination. `Table.scan`
+yields items, requesting another page of items lazily only when it's out of
+items in a page.

 ### Testing

 For integration testing, a context manager to create and then automatically tear-down a DynamoDB table is provided.